tyler-dane/cheatsheets/vim-cheatsheet.md

 3e      # Moves cursor to end of third word forward
 0       # Moves cursor to start of line
-A       # Appends cursor to end of line and enters insert mode fX      to next 'X' after cursor, in the same line (X is any character) FX      to previous 'X' before cursor (f and F put the cursor on X) tX      til next 'X' (similar to above, but cursor is before X)
+A       # Appends cursor to end of line and enters insert mode b	# jump to beginning of current word e	# jump to end of current word fX      to next 'X' after cursor, in the same line (X is any character) FX      to previous 'X' before cursor (f and F put the cursor on X) tX      til next 'X' (similar to above, but cursor is before X)